 A baby bird has the best chance of survival when it is cared for by its mother.
 Before intervening, we want to make sure the bird really needs our help.
-Keep in mind that many times young birds that are found on the ground are completely healthy.
+Keep in mind that young birds found on the ground may be completely healthy.
 Young birds leave the nest before they can fly.
 Birds are not taught to fly, rather they are simply pushed out of the nest and expected to work it out on their own, letting instinct take over.
 They are not orphans and in most cases their parents are feeding them and watching close by.

 A baby bird needs to be rescued for the following reasons:

 - The young bird is in immediate danger.